GvvMiracle/botbuilder-stride-bot/README.md

 # botbuilder-stride-bot
-Simple example on how to use Microsoft Bot Framework &amp; LUIS Recognizer with for a Stride bot
+Simple example on how to use Microsoft Bot Framework &amp; LUIS Recognizer with for a Stride bot.
+The CustomBotConnector implementation is by no means complete.
+It worked for all use-cases we had with our Stride bot, but if you are looking to use every single feature of the BotFramework, you'll need to do some more work (PR welcome).

 ## Getting started